 Filmmaker, Eco-Activist, TED Fellow

-Kantayya is currently working on Chasing the Sun, a feature documentary that explores the possibility of building a clean energy economy in the United States, told through the stories of unemployed American workers seeking to retool at a solar power jobs training program in Richmond, California.
-The film was awarded a 2012 John D. and Catherine T. MacArthur Foundation grant and anticipates release in 2015.
+Kantayya’s newest film is Catching the Sun, a feature documentary that explores the possibility of building a clean energy economy in the United States, told through the stories of unemployed American workers seeking to retool at a solar power jobs training program in Richmond, California.
+The film won the Best Feature award at the San Francisco Green Film Festival.
+Grist called it “A solar documentary you’ll actually want to watch!”
+The film was released globally on Netflix on Earth Day 2016.

 Inside the Mounting Water Crisis